BetonQuest/BetonQuest/docs/Documentation/Conversations.md

             width="780" height="500">
         Sorry, your browser doesn't support embedded videos.
         </video>
-        All options can be found in the [compatibility](/Documentation/Compatibility) section.
     === "simple"
         A chat output.
 The user has to write a number into their chat to select an option.
     === "tellraw"